-Service Response: As we noted above, the Central Flyway Council's recommendations for dark geese include whitefronts in the West Tier and are further addressed in item 4.
-Canada geese.
-For the East Tier, we do not support an increase in the season length and bag limit from 72 days and 2 birds, or 86 days and 1 bird, to 95 days and 2 birds with a framework closing date of January 31.
-For the Eastern Goose Zone of Texas, we also do not support a 107day season alternative with a daily bag limit of 2 whitefronts for 44 consecutive days and 1 bird for the remaining 63 days with a framework closing date of February 21.
-We believe that the whitefront season length and daily bag limit should be 86 days and 2 birds or 107 days and 1 bird for both the Mississippi Flyway and the East Tier of the Central Flyway.
-We believe that equitable hunting opportunity between the Mississippi Flyway and the East Tier of the Central Flyway is appropriate because Mid-Continent white-fronted geese are managed as one population.
+Council Recommendations: The Central Flyway Council recommended that the season length for Mid-continent White-fronted geese in the East Tier be 95 days, except for the Eastern Goose Zone of Texas where it would be unchanged (86 days).

+Service Response: We believe that equitable hunting opportunity between the Mississippi Flyway and the East Tier of the Central Flyway is appropriate because Mid-continent white-fronted geese are managed as one population.
 This equitable approach is consistent with the "base regulations" identified in the cooperative management plan.
-Finally, in the absence of any guidance for liberalizations, we believe that this level of liberalization should be viewed as the "liberal alternative" beyond the "base regulations" identified in the management plan for these harvest
+Finally, in the absence of any guidance for liberalizations, we believe that this level of liberalization should be viewed as the "liberal alternative" beyond the "base regulations" identified in the management plan for these harvest areas.
+Thus, we do not support the proposed increase of 9 days.